 Q.22.
 Read the extract given below and answer the questions that follow:

-(22.2) Examine the role of print media in these debats.
+(ii) Examine the role of print media in these debates.

 Q.23.
-“Minerals are an indispendable part of our lives.”
+“Minerals are an indispensable part of our lives.”
 Support this statement with examples.

 Ans.
-Minerals are an indispensable part of our lives.
-This is because
+Minerals are an indispensable part of our lives because: